-Plus, after the second listening, they may have additional questions that they will ask you on social networks.
-This means that you will get the opportunity to work with a lively and involved audience, and you can also include a list of questions from users in your next webinar.
+Plus, after the second listening, they may have additional questions to ask you on social networks.
+This means that you will get the opportunity to work with a lively and involved audience.
+You can also include a list of questions from users in your next webinar.

 Get Back to Your Users After a Few Days to Ask for Reviews

 So, after the webinar, you need to analyze your results.
-And the best way to do this is to ask your participants to leave honest reviews on the site or social networks, and truthfully tell about what were the strengths and weaknesses of the webinar.
+And the best way to do this is to ask your participants to leave honest reviews on the site or social networks and truthfully tell about the webinar’s strengths and weaknesses.

-Yes, and do not be afraid of weaknesses – this is your opportunity to understand user requests better, and adapt your next webinar according to them.
+Do not be afraid of weaknesses.
+This is your opportunity to understand user requests better, and adapt your next webinar according to them.
 Well, the strengths that users describe in their reviews will be your free advertising and social proof for those who are still in the process of making a decision.
 And by the way, it can also be an additional incentive for this group of users to buy a recording of your webinar and listen to it.

 Mónica Rodríguez is a writer, art historian, and editor at LendGenius.
 She specializes in Art History, Art Conservation, History, Literature, Finance, Tech, Wellness, and Travel.
-In her free time, she’s usually roaming the halls of the museum or the local bookstore surrounded by stacks of books.
+In her free time, she’s usually roaming the museum halls or the local bookstore surrounded by stacks of books.